Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Distributed observer-based controller

-For the convenience of presentation, the time index $ (t) $ is omitted in this section.
-In order to achieve the previous objectives, we first provide a leader-following platooning tracking error model which is related to the leader; then, a distributed observer is proposed to estimate this error; thereafter, the link between this error with the predecessor-follower platooning tracking error $ \bar x_i $ is presented and the convergence is proved to achieve objective $\mathrm{O_1}$; finally, the predecessor-follower string stability is demonstrated, thus achieving objective $\mathrm{O_2}$.
+In this section, we first provide a leader-following platooning tracking error model which is related to the leader; then, a distributed observer is proposed to estimate this error; thereafter, the link between this error with the predecessor-follower platooning tracking error $ \bar x_i $ in~\eqref{pva_error2} is presented and the convergence is proved to achieve objective $\mathrm{O_1}$.